volkamerlab/teachopencadd/teachopencadd/talktorials/T027_kinase_similarity_ligand_profile/README.md

 The aim of this talktorial is to investigate kinase similarity through ligand profiling data (ChEMBL29).
 In the context of drug design, the following assumption is often made: if a compound was tested active on two different kinases, it is suspected that these two kinases may have some degree of similarity.
 We will use this assumption in this talktorial.
 The concept of kinase promiscuity is also covered.

-_Note_: We focus on similarities between orthosteric kinase binding sites; similarities to allosteric binding sites are not covered.

 ### Contents in *Theory*